Canon S120 vs Nikon D100

 It is notable that the S120 offers wifi support, while the D100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the S120 and the D100 have been discontinued, but can regularly be found used on ebay.
 The D100 was replaced by the Nikon D200, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the S120 and D100 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Nikon D100 Manual.

 So how do things add up?
 Is the Canon S120 better than the Nikon D100 or vice versa?
 The listing below highlights the relative strengths of the two models.